-The IASB has issued a number of minor amendments to IFRS effective 1 January 2024, including IAS 1 Non-current liabilities with covenants, and IAS 1 Classification of liabilities as current or non-current.
-These amendments are not expected to have a significant impact on the Company and have not been endorsed for use in the UK.
+The IASB has issued its annual improvements and a number of minor amendments to IFRS Accounting Standards effective date on or after 1 January 2025, including IFRS 9 Financial Instruments and IFRS 7 Financial Instruments Disclosure and IAS 21 The Effects of Changes in Foreign Exchange Rates.
+These improvement and amendments are not expected to have a significant impact on the Company.